Subscribe now and watch my free trend following VIDEO.

 In this episode of Trend Following Radio we discuss:

-• The importance of language skills
+• The definition of inattentional blindness

 Listen to this episode: